416th Fighter Squadron: Cold War

 The squadron was reactivated on 1 January 1953 at George Air Force Base, California as a fighter bomber squadron.
 The squadron replaced the 186th Fighter-Bomber Squadron, an Air National Guard unit which had been called to active duty for the Korean War and was being returned to state control.
 Initially equipped with North American F-51D Mustang aircraft, the 416th quickly converted to North American F-86 Sabre jet aircraft and started participating in air defense operations, exercises, and firepower demonstrations.
 Then in September 1953, the 416th received Arctic indoctrination at Eielson Air Force Base, Alaska.
 Next, the squadron joined its parent unit, the 21st Fighter-Bomber Group, in Operation Boxkite at North Field, South Carolina from 17 April to 15 May 1954.

 The 416th moved to France in November–December 1954.
-For this move, the ground echelon left George on 26 November and arrived at Toul-Rosieres Air Base on 12 December.
+For this move, the ground echelon left George on 26 November and arrived at Toul-Rosières Air Base on 12 December.
 The flight echelon left George on 13 December and traveled to France by the northern air route.
 Bad weather, however, delayed the movement, and the flight element did not reach Toul until 22 February 1955.
 From then until December 1957, the squadron participated in NATO tactical operations and exercises, stood air defense alert, and periodically deployed aircraft and crews to Wheelus Air Base, Libya, for fighter weapons training.
 The unit was not operational from 10 January until inactivating on 8 February 1958.